scento/chat4bread/README.md

 - **No trade aggregation**: We are only matching a single trade without the possibility to combine multiple vendors.
 - **No confirmations**: All actions are performed directly without intermediate acceptance questions, which might cause bugs.
 - **No data maintenance**: It is only possible to remove or change personal data by contacting the database administrator.
+- **SMS Security**: When using SMS, it is possible to fake these within the network.
+Relevant actions should require a password.

 ## Deployment